 The College of Education, Health & Human Sciences at The University of Tennessee has one of the few nationally ranked teacher licensure programs.
 Candidates earn a Bachelor’s Degree in a science or math content area or have sufficient upper-division credits in math or science, and then return to take graduate courses required for state certification.

 A common major for undergraduates is the Geology major with a concentration in Environmental Science.
-A distinguishing characteristic of this program is the one-year internship in a middle grades classroom which guarantees a full range of professional experiences and counts as one year of teaching experience in Tennessee.
+A distinguishing characteristic of this program is the one-year internship in a middle grades classroom which guarantees a full range of professional experiences.

 A Master’s Degree in Teacher Education with a concentration in Mathematics Grades 6-8 Professional Internship Concentration or Science Grades 6-8 Professional Internship Concentration can be earned by completing nine graduate credit hours beyond the courses required for licensure.